There are steps to potentially prevent allergies from developing in children.

 Food allergies can cause problems ranging from eczema to life-threatening allergic reactions.
-The eight most common foods associated with this phenomenon are: cow’s milk, soy, egg, fish, shellfish, peanuts and tree nuts, and wheat, but any food can cause these reactions.
+The eight most common foods associated with this phenomenon are: cow’s milk, soy, egg, fish, shellfish, peanuts, tree nuts, and wheat; but any food can cause these reactions.

 Since some airborne substances may trigger allergy or asthma symptoms, reducing contact with these substances early in life may delay or prevent allergy or asthma symptoms.
 Research for this is clearest with dust mites.
 If your child is at high risk of developing allergies, there are steps you can take to control dust mites.

 Use zippered, “allergen-impermeable” covers on pillows and mattresses and wash bedding in hot water weekly.
 Indoor humidity should be kept below 50%.
 If possible, carpets and upholstered furniture should be removed from your infant’s bedroom.

 The relationship between early life exposure to animals and the development of allergies and asthma is somewhat confusing.
 Previous evidence suggested that children exposed to animals early in life are more likely to develop allergies and asthma.
 More recent research seems to show that early exposure to animals (cats and dogs in particular) may actually protect children from developing these diseases.
 Newer research also suggests children raised on farms develop fewer allergies and asthma.